CMGHuy/HIS-Project/README.md

 HIS Project - Summer Semester 2020: Team 06

+Team member:
+Huy Cao
+Hieu Vo
+Ngoc Dang
+Nam Pham

-This is the nuXmv model of a simple conveyor belt system with one main line and two induction lines.
+The project wants to simulate the model of a Conveyor Belt system with one main line and two induction lines.
+In order to have a practical system, a set of requirements is predefined.

+Papyrus-RT is used to construct the model.
+After that, in order to verify whether the model matches its specification, it is translated into nuXmv model checker.
+All the informal properties are being formalized using Linear temporal logic.
+The properties verfication result specifies which features are satisfied.
+Otherwise, counter log traces are available to give a counter example of that specification.

 The model of the entire system is in the CBelt.smv file.
-Formal properties of the model are defined and verified using nuXmv model checker.